The Binge Town Elevates Celebration Experience Across India - www.lokmattimes.com

 The Binge Town Elevates Celebration Experience Across India

-PNN New Delhi [India], January 23: The Binge Town, operated by BCKS Franchise LLP, pioneers India's premier chain of ...
+New Delhi (India), January 24: The Binge Town, operated by BCKS Franchise LLP, pioneers India’s premier chain of Private Theaters ...

-New Delhi [India], January 23: The Binge Town, operated by BCKS Franchise LLP, pioneers India's premier chain of Private Theaters Celebration space, offering a unique and personalised cinematic experience for customers nationwide.
+New Delhi (India), January 24: The Binge Town, operated by BCKS Franchise LLP, pioneers India’s premier chain of Private Theaters Celebration space, offering a unique and personalised cinematic experience for customers nationwide.
 Specialising in creating memorable moments, The Binge Town has quickly become the destination for celebrations, transforming how people enjoy movies and OTT series.

 As of January 2023, The Binge Town boasts five branches in Bengaluru (Koramangala, Rajaji Nagar, Banashankari, Whitefield and Nagavara), three in Hyderabad (Jubilee Hills, Himayatnagar and Miyapur), and one in Delhi (Janakpuri).
 The expansion continues with new branches set to open in East Delhi and Hyderabad soon.